 The Group has adopted a Code of Business Conduct which sets out the principles and policies upon which businesses are conducted.
-The Code of Business Conduct includes the anticorruption and anti-bribery policies that stress on zero tolerance on fraud, improper use of monetary favours, gifts or entertainment.
+The Code of Business Conduct includes the anti-corruption and anti-bribery policies that stress on zero tolerance on fraud, improper use of monetary favours, gifts or entertainment.
 In addition, employees should not put themselves in a position of conflict of interest with the Group.
 If there is a potential conflict of interest, employees should declare to their immediate supervisors and recuse themselves from the decision process.
+The annual Code of Business Conduct declaration has been rolled out through e-learning portal.
+Employees are required to go through e-learning topics to refresh the requirements and take a guiz with perfect score before they are allowed to submit their declarations.

-WHISTLEBLOWING
+WHISTLEBLOWING POLICY

 The Whistleblowing Policy is to provide a mechanism for employees and external parties to raise concerns about possible improprieties in financial reporting or other improper business conduct, whilst maintaining confidentiality of the identity of whistleblowers and protecting them from reprisal within the limits of the law.
 Employees are given a Group Handbook detailing how they can go about raising their concerns.
-Incidents can also be reported via a direct Intranet link to the Chairperson of the Audit and Risk Committee and/or the Group Chief Internal Audit Officer.
-All cases are investigated and overseen by Group Internal Audit, and dealt with promptly and thoroughly.
-The number of whistleblowing cases regardless of significance will be registered by the Group Chief Internal Audit Officer, and will be reported to the Audit and Risk Committee quarterly.
+Incidents can also be reported via a direct Intranet link to the Chairperson of the Audit and Risk Committee and/or the ComfortDelGro Group Chief Internal Audit Officer.
+All cases are investigated and overseen by ComfortDelGro Group Internal Audit, and dealt with promptly and thoroughly.
+The number of whistleblowing cases regardless of significance will be registered by the ComfortDelGro Group Chief Internal Audit Officer, and will be reported to the Audit and Risk Committee quarterly.